bitrise-io/devcenter/_articles/reviews/android-ui-test-on-virtual-devices.md

 ## Running tests

-When testing your build, `robo` is set as the default testing type.
-You can choose from another two types as well:
+With Bitrise, you can choose from 3 different test types:

-* robo -
+* robo - default test type in Bitrise.
+Learn more about robo test [here](https://firebase.google.com/docs/test-lab/android/robo-ux-test).
-* instrumentation -
+* instrumentation - unit test?
-* gameloop -
+* gameloop - [test](https://firebase.google.com/docs/test-lab/android/game-loop) where a game app runs while simulating the actions of a player.

 ### Running robo tests